AlextheYounga/us-federal-code/usc/title-25-indians/chapter-14-miscellaneous/subchapter-xxviii-ute-indians-of-utah:-distribution-of-assets-between-mixed-blood-and-full-blood-members;-termination-of-federal-supervision-over-property-of-mixed-blood-members/sec-677aa.md

 ### §677aa.
-Procedure by Secretary upon non-agreement between mixed-blood and full-blood groups ###
+Omitted ###

-Whenever any action pursuant to the provisions of this subchapter requires the agreement of the mixed-blood and full-blood groups and such agreement cannot be reached, the Secretary is authorized to proceed in any manner deemed by him to be in the best interests of both groups.
+#### Codification ####

-(Aug.
+Section, act Aug.
 27, 1954, ch.
 1009, §28, 68 Stat.
-878.)
+878, which authorized the Secretary of the Interior to proceed in any manner in any action upon non-agreement between mixed-blood and full-blood groups, was omitted from the Code as being of special and not general application.